 Aisling Macaraeg – Summer 2022

-Project Title: Determining gene(s) that allow pathogenic bacterium to survive in freshwater.
+Project Title: Determining the genetic requirements for Francisella tularensis survival in freshwater.

 Description: We want to determine the gene(s) that allow for survival of F. tularensis in freshwater.
 The first aim is to find and validate which temperature condition allows for the long-term survival of F. tularensis in sterile freshwater.
 This has been previously investigated and has been found to be 4°C. Validation of this finding is currently being completed.
 To investigate which gene(s) allow for the effect of interest, a mutant library needs to be created using a new Tn-Seq vector.

 Background: Francisella tularensis is a pathogenic bacterium and is the causative agent of the disease tularemia.
-It is known that F. tularensis can survive in freshwater aquatic environments for long periods of time and is able to transmit and cause disease in animals and humans by existing in these conditions.
-Other labs have been able to determine that lower temperatures allow for longer survival of F. tularensis in freshwater.
-Additionally, this past semester, I found that F. tularensis can survive at 4°C in freshwater for 35 days.
+F. tularensis can survive in freshwater aquatic environments for long periods of time and is able to transmit and cause disease in animals and humans by existing in these conditions.
+Other labs have been able to determine that temperatures near but above freezing allow for longer survival of F. tularensis in freshwater.
+Additionally, this past semester, I found that the attenuated strain of F. tularensis, the live vaccine strain (LVS), can survive at 4°C in freshwater for 35 days.

 Gap: There is a gap with understanding the genes involved with the long-term survival of F. tularensis in freshwater environments.
 My project aims to determine the gene(s) that are essential for this survival.

-Hypothesis: We hypothesize that there are specific gene(s) that are involved in the survival of F. tularensis at 4°C in freshwater.
+Hypothesis: We hypothesize that there are specific gene(s) that are involved in the survival of F. tularensis LVS at 4°C in freshwater.

 Aims: We will test the hypothesis with the following aims: